- 8 min read

 Speech Recognition

-Often confused with transcription, but here the focus is machine-centered.
-The goal is not to produce a verbatim written record of the audio or speech, but rather to understand and act on it in real-time.
+Often confused with text transcription, but it is machine-centered.
+The goal is not to produce a verbatim written record of the audio file, but to understand and act on it in real-time.

-For example, if you were to upload the example audio to ChatGPT, it would act on it based on your prompt.
-It might have found the YouTube clip, referred to a Star Wars fandom page, or written the transcript.
+For example, if you upload the audio file to a natural language processing model like ChatGPT, it acts on it based on your prompt.
+It might find the YouTube clip, refer to a Star Wars fandom page, or write the transcript.

-Speech recognition is wider than audio transcription in its scope, and usually considered an input for the machine to do something else in the pipeline.
+Speech recognition is wider than audio transcription in its scope, and considered an input for the natural language processing machines in the audio annotation pipeline.

 Audio Classification

-Assign one or more labels to the entire clip.
-You don’t care about who spoke or when, only about the overall meaning.
+Assigns one or more labels to the entire audio recording.
+You don’t care about who spoke or when, only about the meaning of the audio data.

-For our Star Wars example, this could be a whole list of labels—"dialogue", "human_speech", "English", "high_emotion".
+For our Star Wars example, audio classification could produce a whole list of labels: "dialogue""human_speech""English""high_emotion".

 Audio Segmentation

-It is so much easier to annotate audio when you have meaningful, bite-sized chunks to work with.
-Thus, this type is generally the first step in labeling audio.
+It is so much easier to annotate audio recordings when you have meaningful, bite-sized audio segments (chunks) to work with.
+Thus, this type is generally the first step in labeling audio data.

-This mode splits the audio into time-stamped chunks with labels.
+This mode splits the audio into time-stamped audio segments with labels.
+It is built on sound event detection.
+These specific segments can be of any intuitive name like music and siren sounds, or even background noise.
 The focus is: where does one unit end and another begin?
 This differs it from basic audio transcription.

 Speaker Identification

-Closely related to audio segmentation but different in subtle, important ways.
+Also known as speech recognition, it is closely related to audio segmentation but differs in subtle, important ways.
 While the goal of segmentation is to create time-based chunks, it does not automatically care who is speaking.

-This type identifies who the speaker is in a given moment.
-It usually comes after audio segmentation.
-For our example, with speaker recognition added, the result could look like this:
+This type identifies who the speaker is in a given moment in the audio data.
+It usually comes after audio segmentation for accurate annotations.
+With speech recognition added, our example could look like this:

 Emotion Detection

-Binary task: is there emotion present, yes or no?
+Binary task: is there emotion present in our audio recording, yes or no?
 It does not ask when, where, what kind, whose; it just checks for the existence of any emotion in the clip.

 Emotion Recognition

-Emotion recognition takes two steps further and assigns emotions to bite-sized chunks generated by audio segmentation, similar to speaker identification:
+Emotion recognition (sentiment analysis) takes two steps further and assigns emotions to bite-sized chunks generated by audio segmentation, similar to speaker identification:

 Language Identification